Byrne's Kentucky Battery

 Byrne's Battery was a light artillery battery in the Confederate Army during the American Civil War.
 It fought exclusively in the Western Theater and suffered among the highest casualties of Confederate batteries at the Battle of Stones River.

 The unit was formed by Edward P. Byrne, a native Kentuckian living in Washington County, Mississippi.
 After South Carolina's secession, Byrne was determined to raise a battery of artillery for service in the Confederate Army.
 With help from donations from the citizens of Washington County and his own substantial wealth, he raised his company and obtained many horses.
 He also ordered six guns from a firm in Memphis, Tennessee.
 He began recruiting in Mississippi and later in his native Kentucky.
 He went to Louisville, Kentucky, to recruit volunteers, which he helped to secretly move to Camp Boone, where several other pro-Confederacy Kentucky regiments were forming, despite the state's official policy of neutrality.

 Armament

 Bryne armed his men with the finest cannons available at the time.
-He acquired four six-pound field guns and two twelve-pound howitzers from the firm in Memphis.
-He also captured several more field pieces during the push into Bowling Green.
-He also mounted his men on the finest horses (horses were in such abundance that he gave 30 of them to unmounted men of now famous Captain (later General) John Hunt Morgan's cavalry squadron) and gave them fine well-crafted carriages, caissons, limbers and other accoutrements he had special-ordered from another firm in Memphis.
+He initially acquired four six-pound smoothbore field guns and two twelve-pound howitzers from the Quniby and Robinson foundry firm in Memphis.
+He also captured several another field piece during the push into Bowling Green.
+He mounted his men on the finest horses (horses were in such abundance that he gave 30 of them to unmounted men of now famous Captain (later General) John Hunt Morgan's cavalry squadron) and gave them fine well-crafted carriages, caissons, limbers and other accoutrements he had special-ordered from another firm in Memphis.